 It is important that dog guardians be equipped at all times with means to remove and dispose of feces in a hygienic manner, whether on public or private property.
 Dogs are prohibited in the City’s parks, playgrounds and public places.

-It is forbidden for anyone to walk a dog in municipal parks.
-There are 4 dog runs for residents: on Marier (corner of des Merisiers), on du Ruisselet, on Lorne-Worsley and at the corner of montée Cadieux and Saint-Charles.
+It is prohibited to walk a dog in a park, with the exception of certain areas identified in By-law No. 1771 (Section 34.7).
+Many parks now allow access to the periphery or to predefined areas with signage in place.
+There are 5 dog runs for residents: on Marier (corner of des Merisiers), on du Ruisselet, on Lorne-Worsley, at the corner of montée Cadieux and Saint-Charles and at the Harwood Nature Park.
 You are strongly recommended to ensure that your pet has up-to-date immunization coverage and is adequately protected from internal and external transmissible parasites.

 Code of Conduct in Canine Exercise Areas (dog runs)